-Certified judges are rated A, AA, AAA or AAAA, with the latter being the highest category.
-These ratings depend upon the number of events an individual has judged, evaluations of the individuals judging performance at judging clinics and scores received on bi-annual tests.
+Certified judges are rated AA, AAA or AAAA, with the latter being the highest category.
+These ratings depend upon earnings and the number of events an individual has judged.

 The process to become a judge starts with asking yourself a few questions:

 - Are you at least 19 years of age?

 - Have you been an active member of NCHA continuously for the last five (5) years?

 - During the last 3 years, you have NOT been suspended, put on probation or reprimanded by the Association?